johnpk67/Laser-Tag/README.md

 This project is a 3D, two-player first-person shooter (FPS) game made in Unity.
 I made this project to learn about networking in video game development.

 I used Mirror for networking, Blender + Probuilder for making prefabs, and Google Draw for making some panels.
+The character prefab + animations come from the Unity Asset Store.

 Since the project uses networking, it is a bit complicated to run the game without Unity.
 The easiest way to run the game on Mac / Windows is through the following steps